ansible-collections/community.kubernetes/README.md

 - hosts: localhost
   remote_user: root
   roles:
-    - role: ansible-kubernetes-modules
+    - role: ansible.ansible-kubernetes-modules
       install_python_requirements: no
     - role: hello-world
 ```

 Because the role is referenced, the `hello-world` role is able to deploy an applicatoin using the K8s modules.
-To see the contents of the role, check in the [tests/roles](./tests/roles) folder.
+To see contents of the actual role, check in the [tests/roles](./tests/roles) folder.

 Role Variables
 --------------